hackingmaterials/atomate/docs/index.rst

 The list of contributors to atomate can be found :doc:`here </contributors>`.

-There is an `atomate Google Group`_ dedicated to discussion and support related to development.
+There is an `atomate Google Group`_ dedicated to discussion and basic support.

 .. _atomate Google Group: https://groups.google.com/forum/#!forum/atomate